 Considering these facts, it's fair to say that Ovaltine can be a healthy addition to your diet.
 The downside is that it contains added sugars.
 The American Heart Association recommends that women and children limit their daily sugar intake to 25 grams.
 If you're a man, try not to exceed 36 grams of sugar per day.
 This sneaky ingredient puts you at risk for diabetes, weight gain, insulin resistance, heart disease and metabolic syndrome.

-Ovaltine is quite high in sugar, so consume it in moderation.
+Ovaltine is quite high in sugar, so drink it in moderation.

 Drinking a cup or two of Ovaltine every now and then is unlikely to cause any harm.
-However, if you're overweight or suffering from diabetes, there are better options available: Mix raw cacao, stevia and low-fat milk or hot water to make your own chocolate drink.
+However, if you have overweight or have diabetes, there are better options available: Mix raw cacao, stevia and low-fat milk or hot water to make your own chocolate drink.
 Add vanilla, cinnamon, citrus extract or a pinch of nutmeg to enhance its flavor.

 - Nestle USA: Ovaltine®